Transport-Induced Decoherence of the Entangled Triplet Exciton Pair: Quantum Beat Behavior

 Next, Fig.~\ref{Sims}($d$-$f$) shows the quantum-beat behavior once an external magnetic field is applied in a direction symmetric with respect to the inequivalent sites, the geometry that eliminates the transport-induced dephasing effect that was discussed in Ref.~\onlinecite{Curran24}.
-Application of a magnetic field in this way makes the corresponding Zeeman Hamiltonian increasingly dominant, leading to single-frequency quantum beats and allowing global coherence to recover.
-But the part of the triplet-pair Hamiltonian that depends on the triplet-pair configuration, together with random hopping between inequivalent sites, still leads to global decoherence.
-At low magnetic field strengths this leads to quantum beats with quickly decaying amplitudes, reaching a steady-state singlet projection probability of $1/9$ when the magnetic field has a component perpendicular to $z$ (as in Fig.~\ref{Sims}($d$-$f$)), and of $2/9$ when the magnetic field is along the $z$ direction.
-This behavior is caused by the fact that in the rubrene example of Fig.~\ref{Axes} the $\ket{zz}$ component of the pair wavefunction remains invariant both at zero-field and for field along $z$, but it suffers from hopping-induced decoherence otherwise.
-When global decoherence is complete, the probability of any triplet-pair to still be in an overall singlet state decays to $1/9$, but the presence of a magnetic field along $z$ helps maintain partial coherence.
+Application of a magnetic field in this way makes the corresponding Zeeman Hamiltonian increasingly dominant, leading to essentially single-frequency quantum beats (frequency of 0.61 GHz) and allowing global coherence to recover.
+But the part of the triplet-pair Hamiltonian that depends on the triplet-pair configuration still leads to global decoherence because of random hopping between inequivalent sites.
+At low magnetic field strengths this leads to quantum beats with a quickly decaying amplitude, with the steady-state singlet projection probability reaching $1/9$ when the magnetic field has a component perpendicular to $z$ (as in Fig.~\ref{Sims}($d$-$f$)), and $2/9$ when the magnetic field is along the $z$ direction.

+The final average value of the singlet-projection probability after full decoherence---of 2/9 at zero-field and for a magnetic field in the $z$-direction, or 1/9 otherwise---is related to the fact that in the rubrene example of Fig.~\ref{Axes} the $\ket{zz}$ component of the pair wavefunction remains invariant both at zero-field and for magnetic field along $z$, but it suffers from hopping-induced decoherence otherwise.
+When global decoherence is complete, the probability of any triplet-pair to still be in an overall singlet state decays to $1/9$ (corresponding to a random distribution of possible spin states), but the absence of a magnetic field along $x$ or $y$, and the particular crystal structure of rubrene where all molecules have a main axis parallel to $z$, helps maintain partial coherence.

-As the external field becomes stronger, zero-field decoherence is increasingly suppressed, and the quantum beat amplitude stabilizes, reaching predicted decay times larger than $60$ ns for a magnetic field of $1$ T.
+As the external field becomes stronger, zero-field decoherence is increasingly suppressed, and the quantum-beat amplitude stabilizes, reaching predicted decay times larger than $60$ ns for a magnetic field of $1$ T in the $z$-direction.